Easter Egger Chicken | What to Know

 Even if they are hardy birds, you should still ensure that they have a cozy coop in the colder months.
 Likewise, if you live in a hot climate, they will need access to shade.

-Make sure their coop isn’t too drafty.
-Give them plenty of fresh, dry bedding such as wood shavings, straw, soft hay, ground corn cobs, or shredded paper.
-You could even consider introducing a heat lamp for the colder nights.
+Create nesting box spaces for them, and give them plenty of fresh, dry bedding such as wood shavings, straw, soft hay, or shredded paper.

 Chicken Run

-Still, when building a chicken run for your Easter Eggers, don’t forget that they can fly.
-You should make sure to fully cover the run in chicken wire to prevent them from escaping.
-This will also help protect them from predators.
+When building a chicken run for your Easter Eggers, make sure to fully cover the run in chicken wire to protect them from predators.

 Easter Eggers Diet

 What to feed Easter eggers is similar to any other chicken breeds and animals in general.
-You should always make sure your chickens have access to clean and adequate freshwater supply.
+You should always make sure your chickens have access to clean, fresh water.

-Also, if you’re like most people who plan on keeping Easter Eggers as layers, you should make sure you feed them with a special chicken layer feed.
+Also, if you’re like most people who plan on keeping Easter Eggers as layers, you should make sure you feed them with a high-quality chicken layer feed with at least 16% protein to support their egg production.

 Lastly, chickens tend to eat more in the winter.
 This is because that’s when they expend the most energy.
-Therefore, be sure to increase their feed allowance over this time.
+Therefore, be sure to increase their feed allowance slightly but don’t overfeed.

 Easter Egger Chicks

-Newborn chicks don’t need to eat for the first 72 hours of their life.
-This is because their bodies still absorb nutrients from inside the egg.
+Newborn chicks do not need to eat for the first 24 to 48 hours of their lives, as their bodies still absorb nutrients from the yolk sac.

 It’s important to know what to feed baby chickens after hatching.
 Be sure to feed your Easter Egger chicks a special chick starter feed.
-Start when they are three or four days old to around eight weeks old.
+Start this feeding when they are 24 – 48 hours old and continue until they are around eight weeks old.
+This feed should contain approximately 18 – 20% protein to support their growth and development.

 Flock Size

-Easter Egger chicks and Easter egger chickens have a sociable nature.
+Easter egger chickens have a sociable nature.
 They tend to do better in a flock than on their own.
-A good practice is to keep a minimum of three chickens in your flock at any one time.
+A good practice is to keep a minimum of 4 – 5 chickens in your flock at any one time.
 However, you can keep more with enough space and resources.

 Are Easter Eggers Right for You?

-So, now you know more about Easter Egger Chickens, are they right for you?
-If you’re looking for a fun and happy addition to your egg-laying flock, then Easter Eggers will make a fantastic and versatile choice.
+So, now you know more about Easter Egger chickens, are they right for you?
+If you’re looking for a fun addition to your egg-laying flock, then consider if Easter Eggers are a good fit for your property, needs, and reasons for wanting to raise chickens.

 Salmon Faverolle – Why They’re Great to Raise